bemusic/bemuse/website/docs/workflows.md

 (Describe the change here)
 ```

 - `author`: GitHub username of the author.
+(Can be an array if there are multiple authors.)
 - `category`: One of `feature`, `internals`, `bugfix`, `improvement`.
 - `pr`: Pull request number.
+(Can be an array if there are multiple PRs.)
 - `type`: One of `major`, `minor`, `patch`.
 If not specified, it will be a `patch` release.

 ## Merging PRs